 Life can be overwhelming.

-Our minds filled with chatter, our view of the world tainted and distorted, and our ability to be present, lost.
+Our minds fill with chatter, our view of the world becomes tainted and distorted, and our ability to be present is lost.

-It should do.
+It should.
 Life is often frantic and exhausting.
 And it is impacting our happiness, health, education, work, and even the economy.

 So, what is your escape plan?